openstack-archive/flame/doc/source/limitations.rst

 free IP address of its pool.
 Depending on the VM creation order, the DHCP address can either collide with vm1's or vm2's IP.

+Flame comes with an --alter-allocation-pools options that makes the allocation pool of a subnet start at the original DHCP's IP address.